 If you're not super keen on buses you can always fly from KL to Phuket, cost you a bit more cash money but it'll save you hours and will be a fair bit more comfortable.
 Once you're in Thailand you'll pretty much have to take buses and boats though.

-Hope that helped some! about 3 years ago
+Hope that helped some! over 3 years ago